crazedsanity/cs-battletrack/README.md

 ## Web Application Code Moved

 The code for the web application is being moved to a private repository.
 This will continue to be the location of the backend libraries, but the frontend code has been moved elsewhere... at least for now.
+The issue tracker (bugs, enhancements, etc) will remain here as well.

 ## What is This?